Update: Leaked official image of the Volvo EX30 added to the ‘Design’ section.

 Where the CMA’s development took place in Sweden, the SEA was developed in China for the local market where volumes are higher for EVs.
-Thus, there are significant savings involved in the new platform, with the Volvo Car Group boss saying Chinese suppliers allow “a very good cost structure.”
+Thus, there are significant savings involved in the new platform, with the former Volvo Car Group boss saying Chinese suppliers allow “a very good cost structure.”